Check your tickets! Multiple winning Powerball tickets sold in Ohio

 TRENDING STORIES:

-The next drawing is Wednesday, Dec.
-17, with an estimated jackpot of $1.25 billion.
+The next drawing will be on Monday, Dec.
+22, with an estimated jackpot of $1.6 billion.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]